f-katkit/arukas-check/README.md

 SAMPLEENV = Success!
 NEXTENV = unabled
 ```
-"unabled" is shown when you has'nt set env or Arukas server has get troubles.
+"unabled" is shown when you has'nt set env or Arukas server has got troubles.

 ### CMD check